praecipitator/MakeItemsWeightless/README.md

 # Description

-Makes items weightless by type.
+Makes Fallout 4 Items weightless by type.

 Types are: Misc Items, Ammo, Holotapes, Keys, Notes, Ingestibles, Weapons, Armor&Clothing Be aware that for the last two categories this only affects the base weight.
 Modifications might still increase it.